Localization of gauge theory on a four-sphere and supersymmetric Wilson loops: Determinant factor

-Let $E_0$ and $E_1$ denote the vector bundles whose sections can be identified with fields $X_0,X_1$.
-Some linear algebra shows that this ratio of the determinants depends only on the representation structure $R$ on the kernel and cokernel spaces of the operator $D_{10}: \Gamma(E_0) \to \Gamma(E_1)$.
+Let $E_0$ and $E_1$ be the vector bundles such that their sections are the fields $X_0,X_1$.
+Linear algebra shows that the ratio of the determinants in (\ref{eq:Gauss-Z-1-loop}) depends only on the restriction of $R_0$ and $R_1$ on the kernel and cokernel spaces, respectively, of the operator $D_{10}: \Gamma(E_0) \to \Gamma(E_1)$.
 Namely we have

-The operator $D_{10}$ in our problem is not an ordinary elliptic operator, but a transversally elliptic operator with respect to the $U(1)$ rotation of $S^4$.
+The operator $D_{10}$ in our problem is not elliptic, but transversally elliptic with respect to the $U(1)$ rotation of $S^4$ \cite{MR0482866}.

 This means the following.
 Let $E_0$ and $E_1$ be vector bundles over a manifold $X$ and $D: \Gamma(E_0) \to \Gamma(E_1)$ be a differential operator.
 (In our problem $X = S^{4}$.)
-Let a compact Lie group $\tilde G$ act on $X$ such that its action preserves all structures.
+Let a compact Lie group $\tilde G$ act equivariantly on $E_i \to X$.
 Let $\pi: T^*X \to X$ be the cotangent bundle of $X$.
-Then pullback $\pi^*E_i$ is a bundle over $T^*X$.
-By definition, a symbol of the differential operator $D: \Gamma(E_0) \to \Gamma(E_1)$ is a vector bundle homomorphism $\sigma(D): \pi^* E_0 \to \pi^* E_1$, such that in local coordinates $x_i$, the symbol is defined by replacing all partial derivatives in the highest order component of $D$ by momenta, so that $\frac {\p} {\p x^i} \to i p_i$, and then taking $p_i$ to be coordinates on fibers of $T^*X$.
+Then the pullback $\pi^*E_i$ is a bundle over $T^*X$.
+By definition, the symbol of the differential operator $D: \Gamma(E_0) \to \Gamma(E_1)$ is a vector bundle homomorphism $\sigma(D): \pi^* E_0 \to \pi^* E_1$, such that in local coordinates $x_i$, the symbol is defined replacing all partial derivatives in the highest order component of $D$ by momenta: $\frac {\p} {\p x^i} \to i p_i$, where $p_i$ are the coordinates on fibers of $T^*X$.
 The operator $D$ is called elliptic if its symbol $\sigma(D)$ is invertible on $T^*X \setminus 0$, where $0$ denotes the zero section.
 The kernel and cokernel of an elliptic operator are finite dimensional vector spaces.
-Using the Atiyah-Singer index theory~\cite{Atiyah-Singer:1968-ind1,Atiyah-Segal:1968-ind2,Atiyah-Singer:1968-ind3,MR0190950,MR0212836,MR0232406} one can find a formal difference of representations in which $\tilde G$ acts on these spaces, as we will see in a moment.
-However, we will see as well that the operator $D_{10}$ is not elliptic, so the ordinary Atiyah-Singer index theory does not apply.
-There is a generalization of Atiyah-Singer index theory for operators which are elliptic only in directions transverse to the $\tilde G$-orbits~\cite{MR0482866,MR0341538}.
-Such operators are called transversally elliptic.
-In other words, for any point $x \in X$ we consider the subspace $T_{\tilde G}^*X_x$ of the $T^*X_x$, which consists of elements which are orthogonal to the $\tilde G$-orbit through $x$.
-We have
+Using the Atiyah-Singer index theory~\cite{Atiyah-Singer:1968-ind1,Atiyah-Segal:1968-ind2,Atiyah-Singer:1968-ind3,MR0190950,MR0212836,MR0232406} we can find the virtual difference of these spaces as a graded $\tilde G$-module.
+If the operator $D_{10}$ is not elliptic, the ordinary Atiyah-Singer index theory does not apply.
+We need to use generalization of Atiyah-Singer index theory for transversally elliptic operators.
+Those are the operators which are elliptic in all directions transversal to the $\tilde G$-orbits~\cite{MR0482866,MR0341538}.